otaviojava/jcassandra-book/04-cql.md

 ```

 In the ideal world, all queries are performed based on the key, that is, there will always be the return of a single result.
 However, in some cases, it is necessary to perform searches using secondary indexes, bringing a large volume of results.
-One way to avoid this amount is to limit the maximum return value and cassandra has this feature.
+One way to avoid this amount is to limit the maximum return value, and Cassandra has this feature.
 To do this, just use `LIMIT`.

 ```sql
 cqlsh> SELECT * FROM library.magazine LIMIT 1;